About Me

 As an editor, I worked for six years as a copy editor at a mid-size daily newspaper.
 I spent another ten years editing and developing teaching materials for middle school, high school, and undergraduate science instruction.
 Now I edit memoirs, prescriptive nonfiction, and novels.
 I’m comfortable editing either in Associated Press style or according to the Chicago Manual of Style.

 As an illustrator and a graphic designer, I’ve created scientific illustrations for books, journals, posters, and technical reports, as well as developing brochures, logos, and curricular materials.
+I’ve also done the design, layout, and production files for books of fiction, nonfiction, and poetry.

 I work with both large and small companies, including Hewlett-Packard, Carolina Biological Supply Company, Mayo Clinic, Golden Ink, Scripps Howard, Science Approach, and many others.
 I also work with individual authors who plan to submit their manuscripts to traditional publishers or who intend to publish their book independently.